The Management Meeting Playbook: 9 Essential Dos and Don’ts (July 2026)

 7. Discuss any pressing issues at the end

 Do: Set aside time at the end of the meeting for urgent or unplanned topics.
-This ensures that the main agenda remains the focus while still addressing important issues.
-Spinach's time management features can help allocate specific time slots for these discussions with accurate, clear meeting notes. 🌱
+This keeps the main agenda as the focus while still covering important issues.
+Spinach captures decisions and action items with named owners and routes them to your tools when the meeting ends.

 Don’t: Let ad-hoc topics take over the meeting.
 This can lead to a loss of focus on the planned agenda.